Minnesota's Legacy Amendment

 The Minnesota Public Television Association (MPTA) is a statewide association made up of Minnesota’s six independent public television stations.

-Twin Cities Public Television (tpt) reaches millions of people, through broadcasts to Minnesota and western Wisconsin, through programs produced for PBS audiences nationally and through web-based content seen by people around the world.
-More than one million local viewers tune-in to tpt each month.
+Twin Cities PBS (TPT) reaches millions of people, through broadcasts to Minnesota and western Wisconsin, through programs produced for PBS audiences nationally and through web-based content seen by people around the world.
+More than one million local viewers tune-in to TPT each month.

-Pioneer Public Television, based in Appleton, Minnesota is dedicated to programs that educate and sustain our rural communities through services that reflect our local values.
+Pioneer PBS, based in Appleton, Minnesota is dedicated to programs that educate and sustain our rural communities through services that reflect our local values.

-For over 45 years, Pioneer Public TV has served its rural audience through a mix of local and national programs rich in cultural heritage, diversity and educational opportunities.
+For over 55 years, Pioneer PBS has served its rural audience through a mix of local and national programs rich in cultural heritage, diversity and educational opportunities.

 KSMQ is southern Minnesota and northern Iowa’s local public television station featuring award-winning local programming, PBS favorites and a unique blend of nationally produced programs.